-6. The Waste Hierarchy
+6.0 The Waste Hierarchy & Circular Economy of Asphalt

-When removing planings and therefore creating waste, the waste hierarchy should be applied in order.
+When removing planings and therefore creating waste, the waste hierarchy (Figure 1) shall be applied in order.

 Further information about the waste hierarchy is readily available.
 Below is a summary of how this applies to road planings.